samyostes/imgResize/README.md

 # imgResize
 Resize images on the fly without saving them.
-Great to save resources and load time.
+Great to save resources and reduce load time.